Tips to Leverage Slide Master View in PowerPoint 2016 for Windows

 - If you want the font size of your slide titles to be a little larger or smaller, then those edits also need to be made in the Slide Master.

 Having said that, this page is not a tutorial on how you can make changes in the Slide Master but just a brief overview of how you can access the Slide Master view.
 You can see the Slide Master interface in Figure 1, below.
 We explain how you can bring up Slide Master view, later on, this page.

 Figure 1: Slide Master view in PowerPoint 2016

 Figure 1 above shows how a typical Slide Master looks like.
 Here are some guidelines on working in this view:

 - First, look at the pane on the left, and you will find one large slide thumbnail and several smaller slide thumbnails below.

 - The larger slide thumbnail represents the Slide Master, and changes made to the Slide Master influence all the Slide Layouts contained within that particular Slide Master.

 - The smaller slide thumbnails represent individual Slide Layouts.
-These are the same layouts that you see in the Layout gallery (see Changing Slide Layouts in PowerPoint 2016 for Windows).
+These are the same layouts that you see in the Layout gallery.
+To learn more, see Changing Slide Layouts in PowerPoint 2016 for Windows.
 Any change you make to these individual Slide layouts influences only the slides based on that particular layout.